Folkestone Groomers Directory

 The most serious side effect of oral ketoconazole is liver toxicity (hepatotoxicity), which is why vets monitor liver function during long-term treatment.
 Signs of liver problems include jaundice (yellowing of gums or eyes), severe vomiting, complete loss of appetite, and extreme lethargy.
 Common side effects include nausea, vomiting, diarrhoea, and reduced appetite—vets usually recommend giving tablets with fatty food to reduce these effects.
 Ketoconazole also interferes with hormone production, potentially causing temporary infertility in male dogs, and it's not recommended during pregnancy.
 The drug can interact dangerously with many other medications, particularly antacids, immunosuppressants, and certain parasite treatments.

-Can dog groomers use ketoconazole shampoo on dogs in their salon?
+Can dog groomers use ketoconazole shampoo on dogs?

 Dog groomers can only use ketoconazole shampoo when it has been specifically prescribed by a vet for that individual dog, and only according to the vet's precise instructions.
-If a client brings their dog with a vet prescription for medicated shampoo, groomers must follow the instructions exactly—particularly the critical 10-minute contact time required for ketoconazole shampoo to be effective.
+If you take your dog to a groomer with a vet prescription for medicated shampoo, the groomer should follow the instructions exactly—particularly the critical 10-minute contact time required for ketoconazole shampoo to be effective.
 Groomers cannot recommend, supply, or use prescription medicated shampoos without vet authorisation.
-For general salon use without prescription, groomers can consider non-prescription professional products like Malabeze shampoo, but should refer clients to their vet if symptoms persist after approximately three weeks.
+If your dog needs medicated bathing, discuss with your vet whether this is something a groomer can help with or whether you should do it at home.

 What infections does ketoconazole treat in dogs?